When Is the Best Time

 Location and Tips

 Cinque Terre are 5 coastal villages, the most picturesque ones in Liguria.
 They were built over a thousand years by farmers who developed the cliffs into fertile terraces for agriculture, the so-called “Cian”.
 These terraces are stabilized by 7000 km of stone walls to cultivated wine and olive trees.
 The unique human-made landscape became a National Park in 1999 and is a World Heritage Site as well.
+To prevent these exceptional villages from over-tourism new entrance fees were introduced.
+The hiking fee for the most popular trail from Monterosso to Corniglia is 7,50 Euro now.

 The 5 Villages | From Levanto to La Spezia